-2.5 As outlined above, the LHN already takes account of past under delivery, and as such the number of completions up to March 2019 does not affect the five year requirement when calculated against the LHN.
-The calculation against the Core Strategy requirement will however, include a shortfall of 275 units which are added to the requirement for the five year period before the addition of the buffer.
+2.5 As outlined above, the LHN already takes account of past under delivery, and as such the number of completions up to March 2021 does not affect the five year requirement when calculated against the LHN.
+The calculation against the Core Strategy requirement will however, include a shortfall to be added to the requirement for the five year period before the addition of the buffer.